 This leads us to another point: unlike our world, fantasy worlds can include features you wouldn't naturally expect in our world.
 The presence of magic and the gods may (depending on how your magic and your gods work) have physically shaped the landscape in all sorts of unusual ways.
 In northeastern Teidar, for example, the aforementioned mountain range is a good example.
 Another one is the Lake of Blood, a lake with blood-red waters nestled in the northwestern corner of the map I created, which was formed when the wyldervay of Crown of Fates defeated three ancient monsters and the monsters' blood pooled into a local lake, changing it forever.

-You can, of course, also include very unusual biomes - floating islands, mushroom forests and so on - but dpeending on the tone of your story, you may choose to restrict those to noteworthy and legendary locations, rather than sprinkling them liberally across the landscape.
+You can, of course, also include very unusual biomes - floating islands, mushroom forests and so on - but depending on the tone of your story, you may choose to restrict those to noteworthy and legendary locations, rather than sprinkling them liberally across the landscape.
 The more unusual biomes you have, the less special they might feel - but then again, perhaps you are after that sense of exploratory wonder, and if well-executed, these biomes could help in that.

 In Teidar, I decided against placing very unusual biomes on the map (although one could argue the Frozen Lands become an unusual biome further north).
 I decided the land had been inhabited for ages, and I wanted to give it that feeling of being old and worn.
 Furthermore, avoiding unusual landscapes was another way to drive home the concept of the Ledhrorn having taken away history and wonder from the world in order to consolidate their power.